 Almost by chance we bump into the Ethnographic Museum, two beautiful Ottoman buildings displaying an interesting collection of traditional furniture, clothing, musical instruments, weapons and everyday tools.
 After the tour, we have our little share of fame when Kosovar TV interviews us.

 In the afternoon, we chill out in one of the many stylish cafes on Bulevardi Nene Tereza, a favourite hangout for the locals.
 Along this pedestrian street are old and modern buildings and monuments like the equestrian statue of the Albanian hero Gjergj Kastrioti Skanderbeg.

 The following day we take a bus to Gračanica—10 km from the capital—to visit the eponymous Serbian-Orthodox monastery, a 14 century UNESCO World Heritage Site.

 The flags fluttering along the main road and the shop signs in Serbian indicate that we’ve entered a Serbian enclave.
 Initially the nun who welcomes us at the entrance refuses to let us in because we are not wearing appropriate clothes.
 As soon as she learns that Angeliki is Orthodox, she hands us two scarfs to cover our legs and escorts us to the church.
 It features a striking structure with alternate layers of brown bricks and stones.

-The centerpiece of the monastery, however, are the marvelous frescos covering nearly the whole surface of the interior
+The centerpieces of the monastery, however, are the marvelous frescos covering nearly the whole surface of the interior.